 There’s no dancing around it.
 You have obviously been late on some of your bills in the past.
 You might even have chargeoffs, meaning you simply stopped paying on a balance you owed and the lender gave up on pursuing you.
 You might even have a bankruptcy in your past.

-For you, getting new credit or qualifying for a loan of any type is going to be difficult.
-You are unlikely to get unsecured credit (no collateral) except at the worst possible terms, with high interest, fees, and very limited credit lines.
+For you, getting new credit or qualifying for a loan of any type may be difficult.
+You may not be able to get unsecured credit (no collateral), or you may get it at unfavorable terms, with high interest, fees, and very limited credit lines.